How to Get an Office Equipment Trading License in Dubai

 Licensing and Compliance Requirements

-To maintain your licence in good standing, you will need to:
+To maintain your license in good standing, you will need to:

 Maintain a registered address within the free zone